nthState/WiggleStack/README.md

 # WiggleStack

-A description of this package.
+A Stack where content can overlap and wriggle